Malcolm Blight: 1974–1982: Success in Victoria with North Melbourne

 Blight was recruited by the North Melbourne Football Club and, although he was reluctant to join at first, he went on to play 178 games for the club between 1974 and 1982.
 He was a member of the Kangaroos' premiership sides in 1975 and 1977, and in 1978 won both the Brownlow Medal and the Syd Barker Medal for being the best and fairest player in the VFL and for North Melbourne respectively.

 Blight was consistently one of the most brilliant players in the VFL during the 1970s.
-Besides taking spectacular marks, he was also a prolific goalkicker, renowned for his ability to kick the torpedo punt.
-In 1982, Blight won the Coleman Medal for leading the VFL in goalkicking, and led the Kangaroos' goalkicking four times during his career.
+Besides taking spectacular marks, he was also a prolific goal kicker, renowned for his ability to use the torpedo punt.
+In 1982, Blight won the Coleman Medal as the leading the VFL goal scorer, and led the Kangaroos' goal kicking four times during his career.